USCGC Barberry

 USCGC Barberry (WLI-294) is a United States Coast Guard buoy tender that was donated to the state of Maryland in 1971.
-Based out of two locations in North Carolina and then Portsmouth, Virginia, during her Coast Guard career, the vessel was then used as an icebreaker by the Maryland Department of Natural Resources.
+Based out of two locations in North Carolina and then Portsmouth, Virginia, during her Coast Guard career, the vessel was then used as an icebreaker by the Maryland Department of Natural Resources as the J. Millard Tawes.
 In 2020, the Maryland Department of Natural Resources announced that the vessel would be replaced; her replacement is expected to be commissioned in 2022.

 Construction and characteristics

 USCGC Barberry was launched on 14 November 1942 at Dubuque, Iowa, having been constructed by the Dubuque Boat & Boiler Works.
 Her sponsor was Louise Landgraf.
 One of eight s, she was operated by the United States Coast Guard.
 She was 100 ft long, had a beam of 24 ft 7 in, a draft of 5 ft 4 in and cost $172,557 to construct.
 She displaced either 167 or 178 tons.
 She had a crew of 16 and was equipped with a boom with a 5-ton capacity and an air-powered hoist; Barberry was not armed.
 The vessel had hull number WLI-294 and was named after the barberry, a type of shrub.
 Power was provided by two Murphy 6-cylinder diesel engines that provided 330 bhp and drove two propellers.
 She could go at a top speed of 10 kn and had a range of 3000 nmi at 6.5 kn.